Virgil Julius Caldwell

 Stove Explosion Incident

-Virgil Julius Caldwell describes the cold of the winter of 1952, and he recounts how his squad was forced to use gasoline because it was too cold for the diesel to run the heater.
-He shares how his squad was unlucky, and he discusses the stove blowing up.
+Virgil Julius Caldwell recounts his experience during the winter of 1952, describing how his squad had to use gasoline as it was too cold for diesel to run the heater.
+He shares how his squad was unlucky, and the stove blew up, causing the enemy to shell their location.
 He explains how the explosion caused the enemy to shell their location, how he was court-martialed, and how he was forced to pay for all damages caused by the explosion.
 He notes that even though he was court-martialed, he still received an honorable discharge when he left Korea.

 Share YouTube: